paulpuren/cgm-gm/README.md

 ### Dataset

 The earthquake dataset in the SFBA was originally downloaded from [NCEDC](https://ncedc.org/).
-The training and testing dataset in this study is preprocessed and can be found in a data report, which will be made publish soon.
+The training and testing dataset in this study is preprocessed and can be found in a data report, which will be made public soon.

 ### Implementations